Editorial cover art for Garden of Life Dr. Formulated Probiotics Once Daily Women's

 From the public listing, the visible quality markers are useful but limited.
 The product is described as non-GMO Project Verified, gluten free, dairy free, soy free, vegetarian, and shelf stable.

-That said, shoppers should separate label quality markers from broader questions like lot testing, strain documentation, and independent verification of potency over time.
+That said, shoppers should separate label quality markers from broader questions like lot testing, strain documentation, independent verification of potency over time, and whether storage wording is specific enough.
 Those details are not fully answered by front-label claims alone.
 For probiotics, a calm comparison mindset usually matters more than just chasing a bigger CFU number.
+For storage wording, use the Probiotic Shelf-Life and Storage Guide.

 What this product is really implying